Mboga/belgium-real-estate/README.md

     - Year 2020 - COVID-19  global epidemiologic outbreak caused significant shocks globally.
 In Belgium, this is evident by a negative growth rate of 60 % in sales and around 6% drop in the median price.

     - Year 2025 - In Q1, there is small growth rate (5%) in number of sales but over 7% growth rate in prices.
-This is due an increase in the sale of expensive homes rather than a broad increase in the prices of all property types.
+One of the reasons is due an increase in the sale of expensive homes rather than a broad increase in the prices of all property types.
 The tax reforms incentivised purchase of more expensive properties.
+High deman on houses can also drive the prices upwards as more buyers seek to buy houses.

 - Bonus 1: Spatial Visualisation: Use geopandas for a static map visualisation